Atrejoe/Inky-Calendar-Server/README.md

 ##### Database

 Some operations require a database, SQL server.
 You can install one on your machine, run one in a docker-container or it a network and then adjust the connection string in `appsettings.json` > `ConnectionStrings` > `DefaultConnection`

+##### Pdf processing : install Ghostscript

+In order to convert Pdfs to images you need to have [Ghostscript](https://www.ghostscript.com/) installed.
+In the prebuilt Docker images this is already taken care of.
+When running it yourself (like during development), you need to install it.

 ### Option 2: With Docker